 Many thanks to Donya for giving us permission to use this track for our podcast.

-This podcast would not be possible without the help of our Editor, John Zhuang Hui, and our Quality Inspector, Artin Ghasivand.
+This podcast would not be possible without the help of our Editors, John Zhuang Hui and Jess Foster, and our Quality Inspector, Artin Ghasivand.

 We are very grateful to our previous host Alejandro Serrano, as well as to Alp Mestanogullari and Jose Calderon for their editing work and to Krishna Padmasola, Ben Orchard, and Mihai Maruseac for their transcription work.

 Today on the Haskell Interlude, Matti and Sam are joined by Satnam Singh.
 Satnam has been a lecturer at Glasgow, and Software Engineer at Google, Meta, and now Groq.
-He talks about convincing people to use Haskell, laying out circuits, why community matters, and why you should not be afraid to lose your job!
+He talks about convincing people to use Haskell, laying out circuits and why community matters.

 In this episode, Niki and Andres talk with Sebastian, one of the main developers of Lean, currently working at the Lean Focused Research Organization.
 Today we talk about the addictive notion of theorem provers, what is a sweet spot between dependent types and simple programming and how Lean is both a theorem prover and an efficient general purpose programming language.